Community and Cultural Services awarded four year funding to bring arts to libraries

 During the spell of hot weather in June, we made sure that information on how to stay well in the high temperatures, and how to look out for people who were more vulnerable, was posted on the Council’s website and social media.
 You can find out more about public health advice for staying safe during hot weather.

 Pharmaceutical Needs Assessment

 Cambridgeshire Health and Wellbeing Board has a statutory responsibility to publish and keep up to date a statement of the needs for pharmaceutical services for the population in its area (the Pharmaceutical Needs Assessment or PNA).
 The PNA is used by NHS England, when making decisions on applications to open new pharmacies.
 The first PNA for Cambridgeshire ran from 2014-17.
-A draft PNA for 2017-2020 was approved by the HWB Board earlier this year for three months public consultation, and the final draft, incorporating consultation feedback, was approved on 6 July at the Health and Wellbeing Board on 6th July for approval.
+A draft PNA for 2017-2020 was approved by the HWB Board earlier this year for three months public consultation, and the final draft, incorporating consultation feedback, will be taken to the Health and Wellbeing Board on 6th July for approval.

 The PNA concludes that currently there is sufficient pharmaceutical service provision across Cambridgeshire and no need for additional pharmaceutical service providers was identified.
 However it is recognised that significant new settlements and population growth are expected in Cambridgeshire in future, and a monitoring protocol has been developed for keeping the PNA up to date and producing supplementary statements if necessary, until the next scheduled update in 2020.

 Health and Wellbeing Strategy